 Purchased in 2011 by talent agent Greg Cavic and his wife, the home sits on a .42-acre lot wrapped in wood and glass in a serene, verdant setting.
 But the house needed love.
-The couple hired L.A. architect John Bertram and Hancock Park-based interior designer, Sarah Shetter, to get the job done.
+The couple hired L.A. architect John Bertram and Hancock Park-based interior designer Sarah Shetter to get the job done.

-The thoughtful restoration leaves the Rowan Residence — originally photographed in 1964 by Julius Shulman and featured in Taschen’s Modernism Rediscovered — updated and in harmony with its intended design.
+The thoughtful restoration leaves the Rowan Residence — photographed initially in 1964 by Julius Shulman and featured in Taschen’s Modernism Rediscovered — updated and in harmony with its intended design.
 Quality finishes include Douglas fir cabinetry, terrazzo flooring, Calacatta Gold and salt marble countertops, LSI lighting, redwood tongue-and-groove interior, exterior siding, and a chef’s kitchen.

-Skinner is among the talented architects to graduate from USC’s School of Architecture.
+Skinner is among the most talented architects to graduate from USC’s School of Architecture.
 Like many of his classmates, he incorporates the principles of organic architecture, a term coined by Frank Lloyd Wright to describe the integration of the structure with its site.
-Starting with the courtyard entry, the five-bedroom home features floor-to-ceiling walls of glass throughout the 4,614 square feet of internal space, creating harmony with the outdoors.
+Starting with the courtyard entry, the five-bedroom home features floor-to-ceiling glass walls throughout the 4,614 square feet of internal space, creating harmony with the outdoors.

 The single-story residence has an open floor plan with clearly defined private and public spaces.